mxstbr/mxstbr.github.io/_posts/2016-12-07-productivity-trick.md

 Just like everybody else I have unproductive days sometimes, doing nothing except watching videos all day long. (my girlfriend can attest to that...)
 After one of those days I always feel horrible for procrastinating and not getting anything done.

-After a particularly unproductive week, I noticed a tiny thing that helped me get back on track for an entire day:
+After a particularly unproductive week, I noticed a tiny thing:

-**Not looking at my phone first thing in my morning**
+**Not looking at my phone first thing in my morning makes for a much more productive day**

-It sounds ridiculously simple (it is), but it makes my days so much more productive.
+If that sounds ridiculously simple that's because it is.

 When I manage to avoid Twitter, Facebook, etc. in the morning, somehow I don't feel as pressured to check social networks the entire day.
 (I do check them, but much less)